BELT PLATE OF AN OFFICER OF THE LANCERS OF MONSIEUR, model 1814, modified during the Hundred Days period. 551

 Hundred Days.

-Very good condition, modification of the time.
+Very good condition, modified over time.

 Reference :